Gustavo-Zamai/ucl-api-node-ts-express/README.md

 ### Clubs
 - `GET /clubs` — Returns all clubs

+- `GET /clubs/:id` — Returns a specific club by id

+- `GET /clubs/name/:name` — Returns a specific club by name, or part

+- `POST /clubs` — Adds a new club

 ### Players
 - `GET /players` — Returns all players

 - `GET /players/:id` — Returns a specific player by id

-- `GET /players/name/:name` — Returns a specific player by name
+- `GET /players/name/:name` — Returns a specific player by name, or part

 - `POST /players` — Adds a new player